kentywang/-jigg-lysp-puff-/README.md

   stating otherwise.
 - Going back to a codebase after almost a year in a language that you spent around 3 weeks learning is terrifying.
+- After struggling with how to build the GC in my interpreter for a while, I think I realize now that explicit control of GC and tail-call optimization (as opposed to relying on the implementation language's own facilities for those features) requires the modeling of their channels of control, registers and stacks.